An assortment of different faces

 Family and Upbringing

 Family and upbringing can all have a significant impact on someone’s life.
 They play a role in personal development and can provide support throughout a person’s life journey.
-While some families are related through blood and legal affinities, other families are chosen.
+While some families are related through blood and legal affinities, others are chosen.
 Chosen families are more common among the LGBTQIA2+ community, who are more likely to experience family rejection and other groups experiencing marginalization, such as people with disabilities, immigrant communities, teenage mothers, and more.

 Family building occurs in various ways, such as through adoption, the use of assisted reproductive technologies (e.g. In Vitro Fertilization, Artificial Insemination, Surrogacy, etc.), donor reproductive materials (Sperm Donors/Banks, Egg Donors/Banks, etc.), and shared commitments and biographies.